-Enjoy the sweet flavors of the tropics with this homemade delicious Pineapple Pico de Gallo.
+Enjoy the sweet flavors of the tropics with this homemade delicious Pineapple Pico de Gallo recipe.
 Eat it with chips, on tacos or spoon it over your favorite grilled seafood or chicken.

 You can create a unique and delicious tasting salsa using pineapple as the main ingredient.

 Pico de gallo is simply a chunkier salsa.
 It’s made with fresh ingredients and uncooked.

 I love to serve this pineapple pico de gallo salsa as a healthy snack on a hot summer day or for dinner at a summer party.

 It’s easy to make and is good for you.

 It does take a bit of time chopping all the ingredients but it’s a labor of love that is worth it.

 The sweet heat and crunch from the sweet and spicy peppers and onion offer a delicious contrast to the sweet, juicy pineapple.

 I followed a standard list of ingredients for fresh pico de gallo – red onion, sweet bell pepper, jalapeño and fresh lime juice.

 If you like it spicier, you could use habanero or serrano peppers in this fresh salsa recipe.